intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/net.md

 ## TFDataset

-TFDatset represents a distributed collection of elements to be feed into TensorFlow graph.
+TFDatasets represents a distributed collection of elements (nested structure a.k.a nested tuple or dictionary of tensors) to be feed into Tensorflow graph.
-TFDatasets can be created using a RDD and each of its records is a list of numpy.ndarray representing the tensors to be feed into TensorFlow graph on each iteration.
-TFDatasets must be used with the TFOptimizer or TFPredictor.
+TFDatasets can be created using a RDD and each of its records is one or more numpy.ndarray of the same nested structure, representing the tensors to be feed into TensorFlow graph on each iteration.
+TFDatasets must be used with TFOptimizer or TFPredictor.

 __Note__: This feature currently requires __tensorflow 1.10__ and OS is one of the following 64-bit systems.
 __Ubuntu 16.04 or later__, __macOS 10.12.6 or later__ and __Windows 7 or later__.